edanisko/edanisko.github.io/content/posts/2022-11-11-nextjs-supabase-prisma.md

 }
 ```

 And there you have it.
-A NextJS app with Tailwind CSS and Prisma talking to a SQL database.
 I hope this helps you get started.
-I'm sure there are a few things I missed.
+If there is anything I missed and you would like to add, comment below.
 If you have any questions, please ask.
 I'll do my best to answer.
 I'm still learning too.
 I'm sure there are better ways to do things.
 I'm open to suggestions.
 Thanks for reading.
 Happy coding!